elfrances/whatsOnFulGaz/README.md

 How to install the CURL library depends on the OS you are using.

-- When using Windows (Cygwin) you need to install it via the Cygwin's "setup.exe" package management tool, and select the libcurl-devel, libcurl-doc, and libcurl4 packages, as shown [here](https://github.com/elfrances/whatsOnFulGaz/assets/cygwin_setup.png).
+- When using Windows (Cygwin) you need to install it via the Cygwin's "setup.exe" package management tool, and select the libcurl-devel, libcurl-doc, and libcurl4 packages, as shown [here](assets/cygwin_setup.png).
-- When using Ubuntu you can install it using the following command:
+- When using Ubuntu you can install it using the "apt-get" command, as shown below:

 ```
 $ sudo apt-get install libcurl4